S.M.S. portfolios

-S.M.S (Shit Must Stop) is a collection of artist's portfolios that are conceived by William Copley and Dimitri Petrov as they speak about the long relationships with the artists.
+S.M.S (Shit Must Stop) is a collection of artist's portfolios that were conceived by William Copley and Dimitri Petrov as they spoke about the long relationships with the artists.
 The collection was published biweekly from February to December 1968.
-Each issue is composed of diverse art pieces, created by individual artist that were important at that period.
-The portfolios has a wide range of different aspects such as dada, surrealism, and pop art that includes photography, sound, drawings and writings.
+Each issue is composed of diverse art pieces, created by individual artist that were deemed important during the period.
+The portfolios have a wide range of aspects such as dada, surrealism, and pop art that includes photography, sound, drawings and writings.

-Six portfolios containing eleven to thirteen objects were produced in unsigned editions of 2000.
+Six portfolios containing eleven to thirteen objects each, were produced in unsigned editions of 2000.
 There were 100 copies for a deluxe edition.
 Almost all of the 73 artists solely signed their contributions for the deluxe portfolio, while a few others chose to sign, number and/or date.
 Reportedly, there were also a very small handful of artists who did not sign at all.

-This project has been inspired by the Fluxus movement, which encouraged diverse artists to come together as a form of a protest against galleries, not agreeing to them having the authority to determine the value of art.
-So by bringing artist together without any establishments, which by means, without being judged and determined, played equally in their specific art areas.
-Each portfolio within the issue, is a dossier about the subject of personal impressions, and the way to establish their relationship between artist’s impulse and impersonal meanings of practical reproduction.
+This project was inspired by the Fluxus movement, which encouraged diverse artists to come together as a form of protest against galleries, not agreeing to them having the authority to determine the value of art.
+So, by bringing artists together without any establishments, which by means, without being judged and determined, played equally in their specific art areas.
+Each portfolio within the issue, is a dossier about the subject of personal impressions, and the way to establish their relationship between artist's impulse and impersonal meanings of practical reproduction.
 After merging them with the daily life, "Shit must Stop" shows the artist how to come to terms with forces that often drive them into the seclusion of the studio.

 Publication

 Shit Must Stop N°1

-The First edition of Shit Must Stop contains 11 different portfolios from important artists, (Irving Petlin, Su Braden, James Lee Byars, Christo, Walter de Maria, Richard Hamilton, Kaspar Koening, Julien Levy, Sol Mednick, Nancy Reitkopf, La Monte Young & Marian Zazeela).
-The artists scaled their project into similar format, in this edition, into a small size packet.
-In this case, Christo who works with large environmental collaborations, scaled down his works in order to create a small sized two dimensional diorama.
+The First edition of Shit Must Stop contains 11 different portfolios from a variety of artists: Irving Petlin, Su Braden, James Lee Byars, Christo, Walter de Maria, Richard Hamilton, Kaspar Koening, Julien Levy, Sol Mednick, Nancy Reitkopf and La Monte Young & Marian Zazeela.

+The artists each scaled their project to similar format; in this edition, a small size packet.
+Christo who was known for large environmental installations, scaled down his works in order to create a small-sized, two-dimensional diorama.
 Julian Levy also contributed a list of prescriptions for faux medications, capsules for artists he determined in need of treatment.
-Both of these allow for the artist's voice to shine through, while still maintaining the integrity of William Copley's project.
-This issue reads more like a journal than the following issue that seems more interactive.
+In both cases the artist's voice to shine through, while still maintaining the integrity of William Copley's project.
+This issue reads more like a journal than the following issue, which seems more interactive.